 Can we vow to find a Christian couple to model their marriage?

-Here are some questions to ask your marriage role models:
+Here are some questions to ask your marriage mentors:

 - How do you keep God center in your relationship?